Give a little general information about yourself: How did you become interested in music and art?

 What kind of career do you hope to have?

-I am currently interested in museum work.
-What fascinates me most is everything that goes on behind the scenes in a museum.
-If the opportunity arises, I would like to pursue a masters in art history or museum studies and hopefully obtain a position in collections management or archives.
-I would be so happy with a museum internship in my undergrad, at least!
-I will also continue to teach private violin lessons on the side and play gigs in the area.
+I am currently interested in museum work or archiving, especially after interning at the Mint Museum and experiencing more of what goes on behind the scenes!
+If the opportunity arises, I would like to pursue a Master's in art history, museum studies, or public history and hopefully obtain a position in collections management or archives.
+In terms of a career in music, I will likely teach private violin lessons on the side and play gigs in the area.

 What is your favorite thing about UNC Charlotte, the College of Arts + Architecture, or the Department of Music, the Department of Art?